Mythic82/Qbittorrent-auto-delete/README.md

 This configuration runs the script every day at 00:01 AM.

-### Step 4: Run the Main Script Hourly
+### Step 4: Run the Main Script
-To run the main script every hour (e.g., at 15 minutes past the hour), use the following script:

     #!/bin/bash
     python3 /mnt/path/main.py

-Set up a cron job with the following timing:
+Set up a cron job with the following timing or whatever you would like:

     15 * * * *